-Regardless of whether you work for a large company or a small business, or you might be an employer, there may be a time when you need the services of an employment lawyer or industrial agent who can offer honest advice about workplace rights in employment law.
+Regardless of whether you work for a large company or a small business, or you might be an employee, there may be a time when you need the services of an employment lawyer or an industrial agent like me who can offer honest advice about workplace rights in the workplace.

-The expression “workplace rights” is a generic description of the rights which an employee has by reason of the relationship of employer and employee.
+Although the Fair Work Act has a lot to say about it, he expression “workplace rights” is really a generic description of the rights which an employee has by reason of the relationship of employer and employee.
 It is important to recognise that the relationship derives firstly from the law of contract, and is called a contract of service.
 In contrast, the relationship of principal and independent contractor, which you as a home owner or occupier may have with your lawn mowing contractor, is called a contract for services.

 So the starting point in determining what those rights may be is the contract between the parties.
 Many people tell me that they do not have a contract of employment, but by this they mean that they may not have a written contract.
 For example they may have been employed under a letter of appointment, or by a handshake with a manager saying that they have got the job and will be employed under the applicable award or enterprise agreement, which lawyers call “industrial instruments”.